 Immune monitoring in metabolism studies

 Immune monitoring helps in understanding tumor metabolism and the metabolic share of the immunosuppressive TME.
 Nutrient access allows the tumor to gain essential replenishment to thrive and modulate key metabolic pathways (e.g., cholesterol synthesis, mitochondrial energy production, glucose metabolism) to help direct TME immune cell functions.
 Competition between tumor cells and T cells for the same nutrients leads to metabolic reprogramming of immune cell functions in the TME.
 Metabolic therapies (e.g., COX inhibitors for lipid metabolism, mTOR inhibitors for glucose metabolism) modify the nutrients made available to the TME and have been shown to reprogram tumor infiltrating T cells and re-boost antitumor immunity.
-Immune monitoring of tumor infiltrating immune cells gives access to the phenotype and functionality of these cells and informs on the immune activities in the TME, all affecting tumor burden and response to therapy.9
+Immune monitoring of tumor infiltrating immune cells gives access to the phenotype and functionality of these cells and informs on the immune activities in the TME, all affecting tumor burden.9

 What are the challenges in immune monitoring?

 Archival versus fresh samples